Prehistoric Archaeology of East Anglia and the British Isles - £65

-Week 1 - The course outline will follow the chronology of prehistory, starting with the Palaeolithic (Old Stone Age) (500,000-10,000 BC).
-This week will introduce the different hominin species, such as Homo erectus, Neanderthals and Homo sapiens and their use of fire, tools and rock art.
+- Week 1 Introduce the different hominin species, such as Homo erectus, Neanderthals and Homo sapiens and their use of fire, tools and rock art.

-Week 2 - This week we will discuss the changes we see in Britain in the Mesolithic (Middle Stone Age) (10,000-4000 BC), including the use of microlithic (small) flint tools, the hunter-gatherer lifestyle and rock art.
-The much-debated change from Mesolithic to the Neolithic period will also be introduced.
+- Week 2 The changes we see in Britain in the Mesolithic (Middle Stone Age) (10,000-4000 BC), including the use of microlithic (small) flint tools, the hunter-gatherer lifestyle and rock art.

-Week 3 - Week three we will discuss the Neolithic (New Stone Age) proper (4,000-2300 BC).
-This period is seen as the single most important economic transition in British History due to the beginning of farming, large scale trade networks and new ways of burying the dead.
+- Week 4 The Neolithic (New Stone Age) proper (4,000-2300 BC).
+This period is seen as the single most important economic transition in British History due to the beginning of farming, large scale trade networks and new ways of burying the dead

-Week 4 - We will look at the technological changes in the Bronze Age (2300-800 BC) when copper, bronze and gold objects and weapons were first produced.
+- Week 5 The technological changes in the Bronze Age (2300-800 BC) when copper, bronze and gold objects and weapons were first produced.
 Themes such as violence, the burial of the dead and the deposition of metal hoards will be discussed.

-Week 5 - The final week of the course will discuss the last period of British Prehistory, the Iron Age (800 BC- 43 AD).
+- Week 6 The last period of British Prehistory, the Iron Age (800 BC- 43 AD).
 The Celtic affiliation we often link with this period will be discussed along with the development of iron technology and the use of domestic areas for ritual.
-The shift into the Roman period will be introduced to provide a full rounded introduction to British Prehistory.
+The shift into the Roman period will be introduced to provide a full rounded introduction to British prehistory

 Why Our College?